Fujifilm X-Pro1 vs Panasonic GH4

 It is notable that the GH4 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the X-Pro1 does not offer wifi capability.
+In contrast, the X-Pro1 does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the X-Pro1 and the GH4 have been discontinued, but can regularly be found used on eBay.
 The X-Pro1 was replaced by the Fujifilm X-Pro2, while the GH4 was followed by the Panasonic GH5.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-Pro1 Manual (free pdf) or the online Panasonic GH4 Manual.